ernestio/ernest-site-docs/content/getting-started/index.md

 Target set
 ```

-10.50.1.11 is the IP address Ernest will be on if you are using the Vagrant Box.
-If you download the OVF or build Ernest from source then Ernest may be run on a different IP.
+where 10.50.1.11 is the IP address of the host running our Ernest instance.

 Login to Ernest as admin:

 ```
-$ ernest login --user admin --password w4rmR3d
+$ ernest login --user admin --password abc123
 Welcome back admin
 ```